shuttle-hq/synth/docs/docs/core-concepts.md

 ## Workspaces

-A workspace, marked by a `.synth/` subdirectory, represent a collection of synthetic data namespaces managed by Synth.
+A workspace, marked by a `.synth/` subdirectory.
+A workspace represents a set of synthetic data namespaces managed by Synth.

 A workspace can have *zero or more namespaces*, where the namespaces are just represented as subdirectories as well as some internal state in `.synth/`.